 If you are focused on changing your life, you are having internal conversations.
 As an experienced court reporter, tutor, coach and CART provider, I truly believe one can create and transform his or her goals.

-For 20 years, I have been honored to assist students (to include home-study individuals), broadcast captioners and court reporters to earn their national, NCRA, and state certification tests.
+For 25+ years, I have been honored to assist students (to include home-study individuals), CART captioners and court reporters to earn their national, NCRA, and state certification tests.

-I have authored a textbook, workbooks and a companion study guide to assist individuals to pass their NCRA and state court reporting certification exams the first time they register.
+I have authored a textbook, workbooks and a companion study guide to assist individuals to pass their NCRA and state court reporting certification exams the first time they register with Purple Books Complete Set, 4 books, and Trio Set, 3 books.
 We also assist students, captioners and court reporters to build and to expand their realtime and captioning dictionary with ‘CATapult Your Dictionary CDs’.

-Thousands of students and court reporters have worked with CRR Books and CDs (Court Reporter Reference Books And CDs, www.CRRbooks.com).
+Thousands of students and court reporters have worked with CRR Books (Court Reporter Reference Books www.CRRbooks.com).

-CRR Books And CDs has organized focused information on how to pass a NCRA, National Court Reporters Association, RPR, RMR, RDR, written knowledge examination – known as the ‘WKT’ since 1990.
+CRR Books has organized focused information on how to pass a NCRA, National Court Reporters Association, RPR and RDR, written knowledge examination – known as the ‘WKT’ since 1990.

 States also have CSR, CCR certification examinations for court reporters.
-CRR Books And CDs has successfully assisted individuals there, too.
+CRR Books,Purple Books has successfully assisted individuals there, too.

 So you want to pass a test?
 My desire is to help you to shift your awareness.